lorenzo-arcioni/water-potability/README.md

 You have just to load them in the cells with fast load and test label!

 #### Conda virtual environment
-To ensure the lean execution of the notebook, i've insert a conda environment to load.
+To ensure the lean execution of the notebook, i've insert a conda environment yml to use.